pietkuip/raspberrypi_muon_microscope/README.rst

 Reference
 ========
-In contrast to the 3-D array returned by the `picamera.array.PiBayerArray method <http://picamera.readthedocs.org/en/release-1.10/_modules/picamera/array.html#PiArrayOutput>`_ method, my program collects the raw Bayer data and puts it into a  2-D matrix (not demosaicked).
+In contrast to the 3-D array returned by the `picamera.array.PiBayerArray method <http://picamera.readthedocs.org/en/release-1.10/_modules/picamera/array.html#PiArrayOutput>`_ method, Hirsch's program collects the raw Bayer data and puts it into a  2-D matrix (not demosaicked).
-Dimensions 1944 x 2592.
+The sensor contains 1944 x 2592 pixels.
+Pixel size is 1.4 x 1.4 micrometer.

-The output ``bsum`` is these groups of 4 pixels summed, yielding a 972x1296 pixel array.
+The program writes images of 50x50 pixels to disc, centered on the brightest pixel.
+Close to the edges, the area is reduced.